 1913 Liberty Nickel

 This coin is the King of 20th Century Coins.
 There are only five known specimens.
-Why the United States Mint produced just five coins is unknown.
-Some experts theorize that fraudulent Mint employees created the five known coins before the coin dies were damaged in preparation for the change to the Indian Head Nickel.
+Why the U.S. Mint produced just five coins is unknown.
+Some experts theorize that fraudulent Mint employees created the five known coins before the coin dies were damaged in preparation for the change to the Buffalo Nickel or Indian Head Nickel.

 Also, the word CENTS was not present on the first nickels minted in 1883.
 So, some folks gold plated the nickels and tried to pass them off as $5 gold coins.
 Soon, the denominations were added to the back of the coin.
 B. Max Mehl, a Texas coin dealer, spent a large amount of money on advertising to purchase precious 1913 Liberty Head nickels.
 He offered to pay $50 per coin.